seek4science/seek/help/user-guide/openbis.md

 ## Managing OBIS DataSets

-In normal circumstances datasets should be rather registerd via their samples or experiments.
+In normal circumstances datasets should be rather registered via their samples or experiments.
 But this section allows registration of individual datasets.

-Managing DataSets is similar to Study or Assays so it won't be seperately described.
+Managing DataSets is similar to Study or Assays so it won't be separately described.
 The only difference is that obviously DataSets don't have dependent elements that could be registered with them as Assay of DataFiles, so the registration options are simpler.